JekabsIlkens/blog-system-concept/README.md

 - PHP (version 8.2 or later)
 - Composer (for PHP dependencies)
 - Npm (for frontend dependencies and asset building)
-- MySQL or PostgreSQL for local development
+- MySQL or PostgreSQL for a local database server

 ## Instructions on how to install and run the application